229th Brigade (United Kingdom): 229th Brigade

-Palestine 1917–18
+Palestine 1917–1918

 With the 74th Division, the brigade took part in the invasion of Palestine in 1917 and 1918.
 It fought in the Second and Third Battles of Gaza (including the capture of Beersheba and the Sheria Position).
 At the end of 1917, it took part in the capture and defence of Jerusalem and in March 1918 in the Battle of Tell 'Asur.
 On 3 April 1918, the Division was warned that it would move to France and by 30 April 1918 had completed embarkation at Alexandria.

 Before departure for France, the 4th Machine Gun Company joined 209th (of 230th Brigade), 210th (of 231st Brigade) and 261st MG Companies to form 74th Battalion, Machine Gun Corps.
 It concentrated at Alexandria between 17 and 30 April and departed for France with the division on the latter date.

 France and Flanders 1918

-In May 1918, the brigade landed at Marseilles, France with 74th (Yeomanry) Division.
+In May 1918, the brigade landed at Marseille, France with 74th (Yeomanry) Division.
 It served in France and Flanders with the division for the rest of the war.
 By 18 May, the division had concentrated around Rue in the Abbeville area.
 Here the dismounted Yeomanry underwent training for service on the Western Front, particularly gas defence.

 Due to a lack of replacements, British infantry divisions on the Western Front had been reduced from 12 to 9 battalions in January and February 1918.
 To conform with this new structure, on 21 June, 12th Royal Scots Fusiliers, 12th Norfolk Regiment (of 230th Brigade) and 24th Royal Welsh Fusiliers (of 231st Brigade) left 74th (Yeomanry) Division.
 They were used to reconstitute 94th Brigade of 31st Division which was renamed 94th (Yeomanry) Brigade on that date.

 On 14 July 1918 the Yeomanry Division went into the line for the first time, near Merville on the right of XI Corps.
 From September 1918, as part of III Corps of Fourth Army, it took part in the Hundred Days Offensive including the Second Battle of the Somme (Second Battle of Bapaume) and the Battles of the Hindenburg Line (Battle of Épehy).
 In October and November 1918 it took part in the Final Advance in Artois and Flanders.
 By the Armistice it was east of Tournai, Belgium, still with 74th (Yeomanry) Division.

 With the end of the war, the troops of 74th Division were engaged in railway repair work and education was undertaken while demobilisation began.
 The division and its subformations were disbanded on 10 July 1919.